-Substantive Knowledge Consider to a like the one will be a great array of release which all began are sife.
-Possible Evidence Can name trees and other plants that they see regularly Can describe some of the key features of these trees and plants e.g. the shape of the leaves, the colour of the flower/blossom Can point out trees which lost their leaves and those that kept them the whole year Can point to and name the parts of a plant, recognising that they are not always the same e.g. leaves and stems may not be green Outdoor learning opportunity: Observing plant structure.
+Substantive Knowledge Key learning Growing locally there will be a vast array of names.
+These can be identified by looking plant.
+Plants have common parts but they of plants.
+Some trees keep their leaves all leaves during autumn and grow them aga Key vocabulary Leaf, flower, blossom, petal, fruit, berry, robark, stalk, bud Names of trees in the local area Names of garden and wild flowering plant g at the key characteristics of the vary between the different types year whilst other trees drop their in during spring.
+Doot, seed, trunk, branch, stem, Possible Evidence Can name trees and other plants that they see regularly Can describe some of the key features of these trees and plants e.g. the shape of the leaves, the colour of the flower/blossom Can point out trees which lost their leaves and those that kept them the whole year Can point to and name the parts of a plant, recognising that they are not always the same e.g. leaves and stems may not be green Outdoor learning opportunity: Observing plant structure.
 Link to Art objective: Make different kinds of shapes and name primary colours.
-Common misconceptions Some children may think: • plants are flowering plants grown in pot • trees are not plants • all leaves are green • all stems are green • a trunk is not a stem • blossom is not a flower. s with coloured petals and leaves ar nd a stem Working Scientifically Skills Make close observations of leaves, seeds, flowers etc. Compare two leaves, seeds, flowers etc. Classify leaves, seeds, flowers etc. using a range of characteristics Identify plants by matching them to named images Make observations of how plants change over a period of time When further afield, spot plants that are the same as those in the local area studied regularly, describing the key features that helped them Can sort and group parts of plants using similarities and differences Can use simple charts etc. to identify plants Can collect information on features that change during the year Can use photographs to talk about how plants change over time Outdoor learning opportunity- link to Art objective: Sort and arrange materials.
-Cross- curricular links UNCRC or Global Goals Article 13: Freedom of expression Article 24: Good health and health services Article 28: Right to education Article 31: Leisure, play and culture Global Goal 3: Good health and well-being Global Goal 4: Quality Education British Values Mutual respect and tolerance (fairness, collaborative work and working from a hypothesis to a conclusion) Cultural Capital: Skills builder and trip/visitor opportunities
+Common misconceptions Some children may think: • plants are flowering plants grown in pots with coloured petals and leaves and a stem • trees are not plants • all leaves are green • all stems are green • a trunk is not a stem • blossom is not a flower.
+Working Scientifically Skills Make close observations of leaves, seeds, flowers etc. Compare two leaves, seeds, flowers etc. Classify leaves, seeds, flowers etc. using a range of characteristics ldentify plants by matching them to named images Make observations of how plants change over a period of time When further afield, spot plants that are the same as those in the local area studied regularly, describing the key features that helped them Can sort and group parts of plants using similarities and differences Can use simple charts etc. to identify plants Can collect information on features that change during the year Can use photographs to talk about how plants change over time Outdoor learning opportunity- link to Art objective: Sort and arrange materials.
+Cross- curricular links UNCRC or Global Goals Article 13: Freedom of expression Article 24: Good health and health services Article 28: Right to education Article 31: Leisure, play and culture Global Goal 3: Good health and well-being Global Goal 4: Quality Education British Values Mutual respect and tolerance (fairness, collaborative work and working from a hypothesis to a conclusion) Cultural Capital: Skills builder and trip/visitor opportunities Workshop with the Garden Classroom Visit to Islington Ecology Centre